kodxana/RunPod-GUI/README.md

 Before you begin, ensure that the `runpodctl.exe` file is placed in the same directory as the RunPod-GUI executable.
 If `runpodctl` is not installed on your system, the GUI will automatically handle the installation.

+## Building from Source

+If you're a developer and wish to build the project from the source code, follow these steps:

+1. Clone the repository: `git clone https://github.com/kodxana/RunPod-GUI.git`
+2. Navigate to the directory: `cd RunPod-GUI`
+3. Install the required dependencies:
+    - Go: Follow the instructions at https://golang.org/doc/install to install Go.
+    - Fyne: Run `go get fyne.io/fyne/v2` to install Fyne.
+4. Build the application: `go build -ldflags "-H windowsgui" main.go`

 ## Feedback

 If you have any issues or suggestions, please feel free to open an issue in this repository.